-The Company has in place a mixture of fixed and floating rate debt.
-These comprise the Company's £100 million 734% debenture 2022 and a £150 million, 364 day bank credit facility.
+734% 2022 debenture and a £150 million, 364 day revolving bank credit facility.
 By this means, Mark has the ability to vary the gearing level of the portfolio depending on his view of the market.
-During the year the aggregate borrowings ranged between £180.0 million and £247.2 million, and ended the year at £209.7 million - equivalent to gross gearing of 13.7% (debt at par).
+Borrowings at the start of the year were £209.7 million (equivalent to gross gearing with debt at market value of 15.9%), aggregate borrowings during the year ranged between £122.3 million and £231.8 million and ended the year at £143.9 million, equivalent to gross gearing with debt at market value of 12.1%, reflecting Mark's more cautious outlook.